Superbeet/Youda_opensource/README.md

 Free feel to use the code to build a non-commerical websites and help others.
 Commerical usage will be limited, send an Email to jeffrey.congye@gmail.com for detailed information.

-If you find any issue or build a wonderful feature that you want to share with us, just send us a pull reqeust.
+If you find any issue or build a awesome feature that you want to share with us and others, just send us a pull reqeust.

--- Cong ye
+-- Cong Ye

 Features
 ----------